-The Associate Director of Human Resources (ADHR) is the senior human resources professional for Eurasia Foundation, a U.S.-based international development non-profit organization.
-The ADHR serves an administrator and advocate regarding personnel benefits, policies, and practices to positively impact employees.
-The ADHR is also an advisor and strategic partner for the organization’s management regarding human resource issues.
+The Director of Human Resources (DHR) is the senior human resources professional for Eurasia Foundation, a U.S.-based international development non-profit organization.
+The DHR serves an administrator and advocate regarding personnel benefits, policies, and practices to positively impact employees.
+The DHR is also an advisor and strategic partner for the organization’s management regarding human resource issues.

 Additionally, as a U.S.-based international development non-profit, the organization’s funding is primarily derived through federal cooperative agreements and contracts that are implemented abroad.
 Therefore, engagement of and support for country offices are crucial functions for this position.